sayit358/dotfiles/README.md

 # Dotfiles

-My configuration files for Neovim, VSCodium and the LF file manager.
+My configuration files for Neovim (nightly), VSCodium and the LF file manager.

 Also includes my KDE Plasma desktop layout.
 You can import this using the [Plasma Customization Saver](https://store.kde.org/p/1298955/).